MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/auto-install-approved-apps.md

 | [Zendesk for Teams](https://appsource.microsoft.com/product/office/WA200003782) | [Deploy Zendesk for Teams](https://zendeskforteams.com/installation-guide) | [Consent in admin center](https://admin.teams.microsoft.com/policies/manage-apps/f36c0433-ea87-4102-bea7-0a8456fa8a2e/permission). |
 | [Zoho Projects](https://appsource.microsoft.com/product/office/WA104381668) | [Deploy Zoho Projects for Teams](https://help.zoho.com/portal/en/kb/projects/integration/microsoft/articles/microsoft-teams-integration) | Not required |

-Consider the following app installation information when following the above developer instructions for this feature:
+Consider the following app installation information when following the above developer instructions for this feature.

 * Some app setup instructions include steps to deploy the app using app setup policies.
 You can optionally ignore the policy-related instructions and follow the rest of the app configuration instructions.
 App deployment works if you choose to use the app setup policy method but it isn't required.